 Smart-Stash is a feature that analyzes & studies your spending and earning patterns to intelligently save small amounts of money for you—only on days when you have the cash to spare.

 You can set a max transfer amount and just like Set Schedule and Round-Ups, you can also pause and resume this feature at anytime.

 You can see my full Stash app review in the video below:

 Stash offers four different account types:

-There are no fees to buy or sell any investments on Stash.
-However, there is a fixed monthly fee to use the app.
-It can be as low as $1 per month for just the investing account.
+There are no add-on trading commissions to buy or sell any investments on Stash.
+However, there is a fixed monthly fee to use the app, and plans start as low as $1 per month.
 Below is a pricing breakdown of their different plans: